June 15, 2020

-The 2018 exhibition will take place on April 5, from 11 a.m. to 1 p.m. in the Kenyon Athletic Center.
-Over three hundred students, faculty, and staff mentors will be sharing their work at 76 stations; stations will be organized by the type of educational experience.
-We want everyone to see what is happening on the Hill in many different areas that impact the lives of our students.
+The 2018 exhibition will took place on April 5, from 11 a.m. to 1 p.m. in the Kenyon Athletic Center.
+Over three hundred students, faculty, and staff mentors shared their work at 76 stations, which were organized by the type of educational experience.

 High-impact practices can be research projects, artistic performances, internships, community-based research, senior honors theses, off-campus study or collaborative assignments.
 The event's illumination of the academic program at Kenyon may take the form of a podcast, a presentation, a short video or a poster about a summer scholars project.

 Collaboration between students and faculty is key to the successful liberal arts education happening on the Hill.
 It is in these high-impact practices where a liberal arts student exercises his or her growing intellectual and critical capacity.
 These projects are rehearsals for future callings, allowing students to anticipate how their unique interests, skills and training can result in a career.